-Indonesia Plans To Move Its Capital To Borneo From Jakarta
+Jakarta Is Crowded And Sinking, So Indonesia Is Moving Its Capital To Borneo

 Widodo's announcement has met with a broad range of reactions, from concerns about the environmental impact on Borneo to support — and suggestions that the president should focus more on Indonesia's economy and its energy and health needs rather than on building a new capital.

 It's common for politicians to take office with promises to clean things up in the capital — to "drain the swamp."
-But that rhetoric is both more literal and more complicated in Jakarta, which is seen as " the fastest-sinking city in the world, with almost half of its area below sea level," as NPR's Merrit Kennedy reported this spring.
+But that rhetoric is both more literal and more complicated in Jakarta, which is seen as " the fastest-sinking city in the world, with almost half of its area below sea level," Kennedy reported.

 With Jakarta's situation predicted to grow increasingly dire, Widodo announced his new-capital initiative shortly after winning reelection in April.
-And while some on Borneo welcomed the idea that their infrastructure could get a boost, the idea of a central government moving in next door also raised concerns.
+And while some on Borneo welcomed the idea that its infrastructure could get a boost, the idea of a central government moving in next door also raised concerns.

 Pada siang yang berbahagia ini, saya menyampaikan bahwa pemerintah telah melakukan kajian mendalam, terutama tiga tahun terakhir.— Joko Widodo (@jokowi) August 26, 2019